Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

 ^^^^^^^^^^^^^^^^^

 - Name: `restart`
-- Description: Finds and reads everything needed to restart a simulation in one operator: the latest (or a given) ``exadem_*.dump`` checkpoint under ``<dir_name>/CheckpointFiles/``, the matching shape file (``RestartShapeFile.shp`` by default) if the simulation uses polyhedra, and the matching drivers storage file (``drivers_<iteration>.msp``, written by `dump_drivers`, see the Drivers Format section below) if there are any drivers.
-Replaces manually chaining `read_dump_particle_interaction`, a shape reader and a driver restore.
+- Description: Finds and reads everything needed to restart a simulation, in one operator: the latest (or a given) ``exadem_*.dump`` checkpoint under ``<dir_name>/CheckpointFiles/``, the matching shape file (``RestartShapeFile.shp`` by default) if the simulation uses polyhedra, and the matching drivers storage file (``drivers_<iteration>.msp``, written by `dump_drivers`, see the Drivers Format section below) if there are any drivers.
+This replaces manually chaining `read_dump_particle_interaction`, a shape reader, and a driver restore.
 - Parameters:
    * `dir_name` (*optional*): Main output directory, usually already set by `io_config`.
      Checkpoints are looked up under ``<dir_name>/CheckpointFiles/``.